tomjaguarpaw/H2/posts/warnings.md

 Haskell allows you to define record data types that have field names.
 The field names can be used when creating records, extracting components from records and updating records.
-Unfortunately these field names act very poorly with sum types.
+Unfortunately these field names interact poorly with sum types.
 For example, it is highly dubious to define field names like

 ```haskell
 data Foo = Bar { bar :: Int } | Quux { quux :: Bool }
 ```

-Why is it dubious?
+Why dubious?
 Because if, for example, you use `quux` in an attempt to update a `Foo` which is actually a `Bar` then you will receive a run time error.

 ```
 > (Quux True) { bar = 1000 }